Menu

 2. The individual load level

-A leg length difference under 1 cm is most likely not a cause of complaints elsewhere in the body.
+A leg length difference below 1 cm is highly unlikely to be a cause of complaints elsewhere in the body.
 A greater difference than 1 cm seems more relevant, especially in combination with a high physical load.
 When there is no higher physical load, we see that makes little difference.

-This means, then, that in people with leg lengths greater than 1 cm and a low daily physical load such as cycling or an office job, it is unlikely that the leg length difference is the reason for the symptoms.
+So this means that in people with leg lengths of more than 1 cm and a low daily physical load such as cycling or an office job, it is unlikely that the leg length difference is the reason for the symptoms.

 What can we do about it?

-When it does, an insole may be helpful in reducing symptoms.
+When this does happen, an insole can be useful to reduce symptoms.
 The height of the insole and the type will vary from person to person.
-What is even more important than an insole is to look carefully at other factors such as physical activity, sleep and the taxability.
+More importantly than an insole, other factors such as physical activity, sleep and the taxability.
 All of these can help reduce symptoms and promote recovery.

 A leg length difference is normal up to a certain limit.
-When you are first told that there is a leg length difference it can be quite a shock.
-It is often thought that it MUST be fixed.
-So understand that in most cases this is not necessary and that a small leg length difference is not immediately the reason for possible complaints.
-Nor is it that you may develop complaints more quickly in the future.
-No back problems, no osteoarthritis, this does not have to be the case.
+When you are first told that there is a leg length difference, it can be quite a shock.
+It is often thought that this MUST be fixed.
+So understand that in most cases this is not necessary and that a small leg-length difference is not directly the reason for possible complaints.
+Nor is it that you may develop complaints faster in the future.
+No back pain, no osteoarthritis, this does not have to be the case.
 We are far from being symmetrical.
-The evidence between abnormalities in stance and pain is very minimal or often nonexistent.
+The evidence between abnormalities in stance and pain is very minimal or often non-existent.
 Focus less on the leg length difference and more on what you can influence!

 Ruben Luijkx